yeslogic/prince-docs/docs/styling.md

 The [`float`](css-props.md#prop-float) property offers also the value `inline-footnote`, which is another mechanism to transform the footnote into an inline element.

-In a multi-column layout, footnotes can be rendered at the bottom of the page as normal footnotes, or alternatively at the bottom of each column by using the values `prince-column-footnote` or `prince-column-inline-footnote` for the [`float`](css-props.md#prop-float) property.
+In a multi-column layout, footnotes can be rendered at the bottom of the page as normal footnotes, instead of at the bottom of each column, by specifying the correct float context with the [`float-reference`](css-props.md#prop-float-reference) property.
 See also [Prince extensions to floats](#prince-extensions-to-floats).

 In some situations it might happen that footnotes do not fit on the page on which the footnote call was placed.
 It might be desirable to tie the footnote to the same page as the call - the property [`prince-footnote-policy`](css-props.md#prop-prince-footnote-policy) can be of help.
 The following example instructs Prince to move the line with the footnote call to the next page, in order to keep it on the same page as the footnote itself: